 *A degree Brix is the weight in grams of dry matter contained in 100 grams of solution in distilled water.

 Source: Quebec’s Federation of maple syrup producers www.siropderable.ca

-Once a can is opened, pour the maple syup in a glass container and refrigerate.
+Once a can is opened, pour the maple syrup in a glass container and refrigerate.

 Mold at the surface of maple syrup can sometimes occur.
-These are non toxic molds.
-Just drain trought a filter such as a cheese clothe and boil the maple syrup for few seconds.
-Pour in a glass bottle.
-Refrigerate.
+These are nontoxic molds.
+Just drain through a filter, such as a cheese cloth, and boil the maple syrup for a few seconds.
+Pour in a glass bottle and refrigerate.